 Most important, when you are preparing for exams, is to look after yourself.
 Take time to:

-• Drink lots of water.
+- Drink lots of water.
 Your brain is 75-80 per cent water.
-Being even slightly dehydrated effects its function!
+Being even slightly dehydrated affects its function!